mvhaen/mvhaen.github.io/_posts/2024-10-20-bet-on-your-roadmap.md

       url: /assets/images/2024-09-29-create-a-goal-oriented-roadmap/1.png
 ---

+Estimating large, future roadmap items can feel like trying to predict the weather next month—there's just so much uncertainty.
+The bigger the item, the harder it is to figure out how much effort it will take.
+And when the item itself is still pretty fuzzy—maybe the scope isn’t fully defined—estimating becomes even trickier.
+What’s more, estimates usually come from the development team, which can make the conversation feel one-sided and, let’s be honest, sometimes uncomfortable.

 {% include carousel.html number="1" %}

 But what if we flipped the script?
 That’s where "Betting on Your Roadmap" comes in.
 Instead of just estimating the size of a task, this approach lets you, as the Product Owner, place a "bet" on how much you’re willing to invest in a feature.
 It’s not just about size; it’s about cost.
 This approach restores the Product Owner’s role in setting priorities and constraints while also sparking fresh, collaborative discussions with the team.
 When you place a bet, you’re saying, "Here’s what I’m willinzg to spend—what can we build with that?"
 This not only shifts the dynamic but also ensures you’re taking responsibility for investment decisions in a way that engages the whole team.